woodenclock/tp/docs/DeveloperGuide.md

 WildWatch is comprised of 7 major components.
 - `Main`: Entry point of the program.
 - `UI`: A class that receives input from, and prints output to the user.
-- `Parser`: A class that processes and interpretes the input command of the user.
+- `Parser`: A class that processes and interprets the input command of the user.
 - `Command`: A set of classes that does specific task according to the command of the user.
 - `EntryList`: A class that stores all the wildlife data, while the program is running.
 - `Entry`: A class that stores individual wildlife data, while the program is running.